RestAuth/RestAuthClient/doc/install/from-source.rst

 ------------

 Installation itself is very easy.
-Just go to the directory where your source is located ("RestAuthClient" in the above example) and just run:
+Just go to the directory where your source is located ("RestAuthClient" in the above example) and run:

 .. code-block:: bash